-Fortunately for iPhone users, Apple does offer Trade In values for out dated models.
+Fortunately for iPhone users, Apple does offer Trade-In values for outdated models.
 Of course, the value is drastically less than the original purchase value of these minicomputer/communication devices.
-Trade in values also varies via provider, and are subject to change at Apple and the provider’s discretion.
+Trade-in values also varies via the provider and is subject to change at Apple and the provider’s discretion.

-For example AT&T can give users back around $325 on a 64gb phone in almost new condition.
-Sprint tends to have the lowest trade in value for their users, starting around $185 on a 64GB in pristine condition.
-Verizon takes it back up a notch offering around $300 and T mobile will give customers back as much as $225, once again, depending on condition. iPhone 5 and 6 models that looks gently used get back a good portion less.
-The more used the iPhone appears, the less the trade in value, regardless of initial cost.
+For example, AT&T can give users back around $325 on a 64GB phone in almost new condition.
+Sprint tends to have the lowest trade-in value for their users, starting around $185 on a 64GB in pristine condition.
+Verizon takes it back up a notch offering around $300 and T mobile will give customers back as much as $225, once again, depending on the condition. iPhone 5 and 6 models that look gently used get back a good portion less.
+The more used the iPhone appears, the less the trade-in value, regardless of the initial cost.

 Good, Bad and Depreciating Values with iPhone 6